 It is important to file these records so that they could be consulted by an inspector if necessary.
-Use the Excavation Inspection Record for this purpose.
+Use the excavation Inspection register for this purpose

 SCAFFOLDING INSPECTION RECORD

 The Work at Height Regulations 2005 requires regular inspection of scaffolding equipment at suitable intervals which is recorded and retained until the next inspection is due.